Lamden/docs/docs/installing_node.md

 git fetch
 ```

-Make sure that you are pulling the actual version of the network and double check the branch of repository.
+Make sure that you are pulling the original version of the network and double-check the branch of the repository.

 ```bash
 git checkout dev-final